 Hiroshima, the city of water and peace, is a modern and culture-rich city.
-Over 1.1 million people live in the city and over 73,000 people enter and leave the city per day by train.
+Over 1.1 million people live in the city.

 The city is built on the Ota River delta in one of the most sheltered harbors on the Seto Inland Sea.
-The city enjoys the mild climate provided by its position in the Seto Inland Climate Zone and is sheltered by the Chugoku Mountains in the north and the Shikoku Mountains in the west from the worst of late summer and winter storms.
-The average temperature for January is 5.9C and August's is 28.1C.
+The city enjoys the mild climate provided by its position in the Seto Inland Climate Zone.
+It is sheltered by the Chugoku Mountains in the north and the Shikoku Mountains in the west from the worst of late summer and winter storms.
+The average temperature for January is 5.9C and August is 28.1C.

 Oysters from the Hiroshima region have been renowned for their flavor through out Japan for over 400 years.
-Miyajima is host to an oyster festival every February 11.
+Miyajima is host to an oyster festival on the second Saturday and Sunday in February.
 Hiroshima is also famous for its style of Okinomiyaki.

 This historic city is much more than its Peace Memorial Park and a stepping stone to Miyajima.
 It has much to offer year-round for any kind of tourist.
 World-class museums, gardens, temples, professional baseball, shopping and more are all to be found in Hiroshima City.